What are Barriers to Access in Healthcare?

 Financial Barriers

 Currently, there are more than 40 million Americans with no health insurance.
-Additionally, at least 35 million more are denied care because their medical provider did not accept their insurance.
+Additionally, at least 35 million more are denied health insurance because their medical provider did not accept their insurance.
 Researchers and lobbyists have groomed this audience into a monolith.
 They cite poverty as the cause for the coverage gap while ignoring the many other factors in play.
-Yes, healthcare costs are increasing and fewer Americans can afford adequate health insurance.
+Yes, health insurance coverage costs are increasing and fewer Americans can afford adequate health insurance.
 However, the problem is complex and there are many political, legislative, and social barriers.

 Language Barriers and Citizenship

 Low-income immigrant populations are especially susceptible to healthcare disparities.
-This disparity is because they face a number of additional challenges when attempting to access the American healthcare system.
+This disparity is because they face a number of additional challenges when attempting to access the American health insurance system.
 Chief among these challenges is the language barrier.
 Patients who don’t speak English may have access to translated medical documents and live interpreters.
-These resources are often inconsistent.
+These resources are often inconsistent with racial and ethnic disparities.
 If a patient needs to make a follow-up appointment, for example, or change providers, they often have difficulties because of interpreter availability.
 Providers translate test results off-site or at all.
 This prevents patients from asking their doctor for clarification of technical terms.

-Many new residents have limited healthcare coverage because of their citizenship status.
-Medicaid, for example, is not available to lawfully residing immigrants until a 5-year period has passed.
-Some states are beginning to relax this requirement in cases of urgently needed care, but other, similar restrictions continue to limit access.
+Many new residents in need of personal health services in rural communities have limited healthcare coverage because of their citizenship status.
+Medicaid, for example, is not available to lawfully residing immigrants in rural communities until a 5-year period has passed.
+Some states are beginning to relax this requirement in cases of urgently needed care, but other, similar restrictions continue to limit access to health resources.

 Solutions for Barriers in Healthcare